History of Australia (1945–present): 1960s and 1970s: The "Australian New Wave"

 The iconic Sydney Opera House finally opened in 1973 after numerous delays.
 In the same year, Patrick White became the first Australian to win a Nobel Prize for Literature.
 Australian History had begun to appear on school curriculums by the 1970s and from the early 1970s, the Australian cinema began to produce the Australian New Wave of feature films based on uniquely Australian themes.
 Film funding began under the Gorton government, but it was the South Australian Film Corporation that took the lead in supporting filmmaking and among their great successes were quintessential Australian films Sunday Too Far Away (1974) Picnic at Hanging Rock (1975), Breaker Morant (1980) and Gallipoli (1981).
 The national funding body, the Australian Film Commission, was established in 1975.

 Significant changes also occurred to Australia's censorship laws after the new Liberal Minister for Customs and Excise, Don Chipp, was appointed in 1969.
 In 1968, Barry Humphries and Nicholas Garland's cartoon book featuring the larrikin character Barry McKenzie was banned.
 Yet only a few years later, the book had been made as a film, partly with the support of government funding.
-Anne Pender suggests that the Barry Mckenzie character both celebrated and parodied Australian nationalism.
+Anne Pender suggests that the Barry McKenzie character both celebrated and parodied Australian nationalism.
 Historian Richard White also argues that "while many of the plays, novels and films produced in the 1970s were intensely critical of aspects of Australian life, they were absorbed by the ‘new nationalism’ and applauded for their Australianness."

 Australia and the Vietnam War

 The Menzies government despatched the first small contingent of Australian military training personnel to aid South Vietnam in 1962, so beginning Australia's decade long involvement in the Vietnam War.
-Ngô Đình Diệm, the leader of the government in South Vietnam, had requested security assistance from the US and its allies.
+Ngo Dinh Diem, the leader of the government in South Vietnam, had requested security assistance from the US and its allies.
 The Australian government supported the commitment as part of global effort to stem the spread of communism in Europe and Asia.